 Tips for Being in the Hospital

-Some treatment plans require – or result in - you to be admitted to the hospital.
+Some treatment plans require – or result in - you being admitted to the hospital.
 There are chemotherapy regimens that require hospitalization for close monitoring, long-term radiation treatments done in isolation, and admissions for management of symptoms or side effects of therapy.
-Being in the hospital can be stressful physically, emotionally and financially.
+Being in the hospital can be stressful physically, emotionally, and financially.
 Here are some tips to get you through your hospital stay.

 Your Hospital Room

 A variety of professionals will be included in your care.
-They may include physicians, nurse practitioners, physician's assistants, nurses, social workers, nursing assistants, technicians, administrative assistants and so on.
-Keep a guest book or log near your bed and ask the staff who visit you to leave their name, date and time they saw you, how to best contact them and what their specialty is or why they were seeing you.
+They may include physicians, nurse practitioners, physician's assistants, nurses, social workers, nursing assistants, technicians, administrative assistants, and so on.
+Keep a guest book or log near your bed and ask the staff who visit you to leave their name, date and time they saw you, how to best contact them, and what their specialty is or why they were seeing you.
 You can also ask them for their business card.
-You may be seen by a number of specialists and this will help you keep track of who does what.
+You may be seen by specialists and this will help you keep track of who does what.

 Like many aspects of your treatment, being in the hospital can be stressful on many levels.
 Decide what worked best for you during your hospitalization and remember that what works during one hospitalization, may not work for the next, and you may need to adjust.